learn-compsci/mathematical-techniques/content/draft/Assignment 1/Assignment 1.md

 Assume every person either only tell lies (knave) or only speaks the truth (knight).
 A family of 4 say the following the statements:

-Agnes: "Edith and Gru are of the same type"
+Agnes: "Edith and Gru are of the same type."
-Edith: "Margo is a knave"
+Edith: "Margo is a knave."
-Margo: "Gru is a knight"
+Margo: "Gru is a knight."
 Gru: "Agnes is lying!"

 For each character, identify whether they are a knight or knave!
 (0.5m per correct identification)